Healthy Work Environment

 ENEOS Receives Highest “Eruboshi” (L Star) Certification

-In October 2020, ENEOS received the highest of three “Eruboshi” (L Star) certifications from the Minister of Health, Welfare and Labour as an enterprise fully compliant with the standards of the Act on Promotion of Women’s Participation and Advancement in the Workplace.
+In October 2020 and July 2025, ENEOS and ENEOS Xplora, respectively, received the highest of three “Eruboshi” (L Star) certifications from the Minister of Health, Welfare and Labour as an enterprise fully compliant with the standards of the Act on Promotion of Women’s Participation and Advancement in the Workplace.

 Promoting Career Opportunities for Employees with Disabilities

 The Group promotes active participation by employees with disabilities by providing assignments based on individual characteristics and aptitudes rather than grouping individuals at specific worksites.
-The Group also engages counselors and others to support employees with disabilities in worksite adaptation.
+We also engage counselors and others to support employees with disabilities in worksite adaptation.

-At the end of fiscal 2023, the percentage of employees with disabilities was 2.57%, higher than the legal requirement of 2.3%.
-Looking ahead, we will continue our efforts to hire and enhance our support structure for
+At the end of fiscal 2024, the percentage of employees with disabilities was 2.7%.
+Looking ahead, we will continue our efforts to hire and enhance our support structure for people with disabilities.

 Re-employment of Retired Employees